Boston Harbor Cruises and Tours

 Insider tip

-Some of these Boston Harbor cruises use recorded narratives, while others have a real person acting as "tour guide" (sometimes doubling as the boat's captain).
+Some Boston Harbor cruises use recorded narratives, while others have a real person acting as "tour guide" (sometimes doubling as the boat's captain).
 If real vs. recorded matters to you, check with the cruise company ahead of time about the specific cruise that you're planning to take.

 Details about Boston Harbor Cruises